Overview

 It usually takes two to three months to recover from an early miscarriage.
 After at least two normal menstrual cycles, you are good to go for another try at pregnancy.
 However, it also varies from person to person.
 Some women may take a while before recovering from a recent miscarriage.
 Also, emotional well-being is important as well.

-Before a miscarriage completely takes place there are a number of symptoms that may occur during this time.
+Before a miscarriage completely takes place there are a number of miscarriage symptoms that may occur during this time.
 Common symptoms that may occur before or during an early miscarriage:

 • Vaginal spotting